 Frank is called into the boss’s office again one morning, with the chief executive inside as well.
 Frank is so sure he is going to get fired this time (which he doesn’t care) for the half-ass work he did a couple of weeks ago.
-Turns out, his half-assed work hit the jackpot and it got great reviews in the company and Frank is getting offered a promotion to work with the chief executive on a new project: computers.
+It turns out, his half-assed work hit the jackpot, and it got great reviews in the company, and Frank is getting offered a promotion to work with the chief executive on a new project: computers.

-At night, they argued some more and Frank goes to the restroom to cool off.
+At night, they argued some more, and Frank goes to the restroom to cool off.
 While getting a towel, he notices an abortion kit (more like a pump with long tubes) in the shelf.
 He is furious and starts to scream at April.
-During the argument she mentions that the reason why they moved here was because she was accidentally pregnant, and that she doesn’t want them to decide another part of their lives due to pregnancy.
+During the argument, she mentions that the reason why they moved here was that she was accidentally pregnant and that she doesn’t want them to decide another part of their lives due to pregnancy.
 She said she was not going to use it, but she got it just in case.
 They argued some more and April understands that Paris is no longer an option.

 So the next day, Frank takes the promotion, and while staying late, goes out with the young secretary again.

-The next day, Frank sees April unhappy, and that they haven’t slept on the same bed ever since the Paris trip got cancelled.
+The next day, Frank sees April unhappy, and that they haven’t slept in the same bed ever since the Paris trip got canceled.
 Frank decides to tell April how much he loves and want to make her happy here at where they are right now.
-He goes so far as to even tell her that he had an affair with a girl but he ended it.
+He goes so far as to tell her even that he had an affair with a girl, but he ended it.
 April was not even mad hearing it.
-She said she feels nothing, because she no longer loves him.
+She said she feels nothing because she no longer loves him.
 Just then, Mrs. Givings stops by along with her husband and her son John.

 When the Givings leave, April and Frank get into another heated argument.
-Frank is very emotional and angry that he slams the door, punchs the wall, throws lamps, breaks chairs and is completely out of control.
-April says that if Frank touches her she will scream, Frank holds her hand and she really screamsand runs out of the house.
+Frank is very emotional and angry that he slams the door, punches the wall, throws lamps, breaks chairs and is completely out of control.
+April says that if Frank touches her she will scream, Frank holds her hand, and she screams and runs out of the house.
 Frank chases after April into the woods.

 The very next morning, Frank is ready to go to work, and he sees a beautiful and rejuvenated April preparing breakfast, asking Frank politely how he wants his eggs.
-Frank is caught surprised, but is relieved that the whole drama is done and they go on to have the best breakfast he has ever had, as Frank puts it.
-During breakfast, he even talks about his work and the new computer to April who is interested at every word he has to say.
-They kiss goodbye and she walked him out to his car with a smile.
+Frank is caught surprised but is relieved that the whole drama is done, and they go on to have the best breakfast he has ever had, as Frank puts it.
+During breakfast, he even talks about his work and the new computer to April, who is interested in every word he has to say.
+They kiss goodbye, and she walked him out to his car with a smile.

 At the hospital, Frank is worried and crying while Shep comforts him.
 Then Frank gets the news that April did not make it because she bled out too much even before the ambulance got to her.